Neuro-Affirming Autism & ADHD Assessments for Teens

 -

-They will also receive accommodation letters for both school and work, in case they need them!
-If they need these customized to meet specific requirements, such as for a specific college, that’s included.
+The report will include any diagnoses, detailed notes from the interview session, any scores from standardized measures and interpretation of them, and a comprehensive resources and recommendations section to guide self-exploration.
+The report will also receive accommodation letters for both school and work, in case they need them!
+If they need these customized to meet specific school requirements, that’s included.

 -